 I certainly kept myself busy in Chiang Mai, what with the cliff jumping, clubbing, cooking class, night market, and prison ladies massage.
 But all of these activities were secondary to my #1 priority here: to go trekking in Chiang Mai.

-As you can imagine, there are hundreds of options when it comes to choosing a trek.
+As you can imagine, there are hundreds of options when it comes to choosing a hike.
 I was extremely overwhelmed by them all, but I knew I wanted to go with a reputable company that has good reviews, promotes eco-tourism, goes off the beaten track, and provides trekkers with an authentic local experience.
 My BFF Google pointed me in the direction of Pooh Eco-Trekking – the name alone checked one requirement off my list!
 I dug a little deeper and, after checking off all other requirements, decided to pay their office a visit.

 By happy accident, my visit happened to coincide with the pre-departure meeting of a 3-day trek that was headed out the next morning.
 I hadn’t even made up my mind about which trek I wanted to do, or even if I was going to go with Pooh, but my gut was telling me to join them.
 Before it even had time to sink in, I was handing over a fistful of baht and being kitted out with a camo backpack and water shoes.
 Thailand wilderness, here I come!